Day of Wrath: Reception

 On its Copenhagen release, it received poor reviews and was unsuccessful financially, with many Danes complaining about the film's slow pace.
 It later gained a better critical reputation after World War II.
 Many Danes saw a parallel between the witch burning and the persecution of Jews during the Nazi occupation, which had begun on 29 August.
 While Dreyer denied the film was about the Nazis, during the war it had resonated with the Danish resistance movement.

-The film also received negative criticism in the United States in 1948.
+Critic Pauline Kael did not agree with negative criticism of the day in the United States when in 1948.
 Variety wrote that "the picture is tedious to the extreme," and that its "chief trouble lies in the gratingly plodding pace.
 And the heavy story, unlightened by the slightest sign of comedy relief."
 Bosley Crowther of The New York Times called the film "slow and monotonous" despite having "intellectual force."
+Instead, Kael mentions that the "trained eye of an adult may find magic in the sustained epiphanies."

-However, from some reviewers, the film received immediate praise.
+Other reviewers followed suit, offering the film received immediate praise.
 The New Yorker called the film "one of the best ever made."
 A. Bertrand Channon called the film a "masterpiece" that will be "discussed long after Greer Garson, Bette Davis, and Ida Lupino have joined the company of Ruth Chatterton, Norma Talmadge, and Norma Shearer."
 Life magazine called it "one of the most remarkable movies of recent years" and noted that a campaign by a group of critics led to the film being shown again four months later in August 1948.

 Years after its release, film critic Robin Wood called it "Dreyer's richest work...because it expresses most fully the ambiguities inherent in his vision of the world."
 Jean Semolue said that "the interest in Dreyer's films resides not in the depiction of events, nor the predetermined characters, but in the depiction of the changes wrought on characters by events.

 Critic Jonathan Rosenbaum wrote that "Day of Wrath may be the greatest film ever made about living under totalitarian rule" and believed it was an influence on the play The Crucible by Arthur Miller.
 It is often cited in Denmark as the greatest Danish film.
 Currently, the film has a 100% approval rating on Rotten Tomatoes based on 25 reviews, with a weighted average of 8.68/10.
 The site's consensus reads: "Beautifully filmed and rich with period detail, Day of Wrath peers into the past to pose timelessly thought-provoking questions about intolerance and societal mores".